Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 We all know the goodness of eating a well-balanced diet.
 Adding foods rich in fiber, protein, healthy fats, etc can help you tackle chronic diseases like heart disease, obesity, and type 2 diabetes.
 On the other hand, having inadequate food can lower your blood sugar, leading to mood swings.

-Treatment Options for Psychological Distress?
+Treatment Options For Psychological Distress?

 Now that you have understood psychological or emotional distress, its impact, its symptoms, and effective ways to manage it, let’s examine some of the treatments available for it.